Zeni0s74/cse15l-lab-reports/Lab1.md

 @Zeni0s74 ➜ /workspaces/lecture1 (main) $
 ```

-Just as we'd expect, ls gives us the contents of lecture1 when theres no input! afterall the nature of its description is to return whats around us in teh current directory.
+Just as we'd expect, `ls` gives us the contents of `/lecture1` when theres no input! afterall the nature of its description is to return whats around us in the current directory, so no error here!

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ ls messages